microsoft/powerbi-jupyter/DOCUMENTATION.md

 <a name="powerbiclient.quick_visualize.QuickVisualize.off"></a>
 ### off
-Unregister a callback for a quick visualize event
+Unregister a callback for a Power BI quick visualization event

 ```python
 off(event)